mehulkar/mehulkar.com/source/blog/2022/12/a-test-suite-and-design-system-for-my-blog.md

     Safari has the ability to disable stylesheets from the `Develop` menu.
 This can be a good way to check things like the downloaded image size and whether your html is semantic.

+---

+Foototes

+1. I definitely DuckDuckGo'd "quotes about software testing" so I could use a `blockquote`.

 [1]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties
 [2]: https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode